OlivierSohn/hamazed/README.md

 docker build -t imajuscule/imj-game-rt .
 ```

-The command below builds the game executables and creates `imajuscule/hamazed` containing them.
+Then, build the game executables and create the image `imajuscule/hamazed` containing them:

+```shell
+cd ..
+stack image container
+```

-In order for dependencies to be consistent, the system on which this command is executed
+In order for dependencies to be consistent, the system on which the command above is executed
 should match the characteristics of [the base image](./docker-rt/Dockerfile).
 If in doubt, using Ubuntu Xenial (16.04) should work.
 For other linux distributions,
 you may need to adjust the libstdc++ version in [the base image](./docker-rt/Dockerfile).

-```shell
-cd ..
-stack image container
-```

 In the following section, `imajuscule/hamazed` is used as a base to generate the image
 deployed on Heroku.